lichtschlag/Dazzle/readme.markdown

 Performance-wise, setting the flame height to maximum will really stress the iPhone4's graphics to its max, resulting at about ~30 fps.
 Likewise a constant triggering of new touches in the last tab will average at about 22 fps.

+Update: In iOS6 the behaviour of the birthrate property seems to have changed, a fireworks explosion is triggered at t= 0s.